The North East rail line upgrade project will enhance the rail line from Melbourne to Albury/Wodonga in Victoria, Australia. The…

-Initially, the construction of two freight corridors – the Western DFC connecting the states of Haryana and Maharashtra, and Eastern DFC connecting the states Punjab and West Bengal – is being undertaken.
-The combined length of the Western and Eastern DFCs will be about 2,800km.
-The total cost of the project, which is expected to be completed by 2017, is estimated at $10bn.
+Initially, the construction of two freight corridors, the Western DFC connecting the states of Haryana and Maharashtra and the Eastern DFC connecting the states Punjab and West Bengal, is being undertaken.
+The combined length of the Western and Eastern DFCs is approximately 2,843km.
+The total cost of the project is estimated at $11.38bn.
+It is expected to become operational between 2019 and 2021.

 The other four corridors include North-South (Delhi-Tamil Nadu), East-West (West Bengal-Maharashtra), East-South (West Bengal-Andhra Pradesh) and South-South (Tamil Nadu-Goa).
 These four corridors are still in the planning stage.

-In 2006, the Government of India established a dedicated body, the Dedicated Freight Corridor Corporation of India (DFCCIL), to implement the project.
-The DFCCIL will build the eastern and western corridors simultaneously in three phases.
-Construction work on phase I of the project, which includes the 105km Sonnagar-Mughalsarai section of the Eastern DFC, began in February 2009.
+In 2006, the Government of India established a dedicated body to implement the project, called the Dedicated Freight Corridor Corporation of India (DFCCIL).
+The DFCCIL began building the eastern and western corridors simultaneously, in three phases.
+Construction work on phase one of the project, which includes the 105km Sonnagar-Mughalsarai section of the Eastern DFC, began in February 2009.

 The DFC project is expected to reduce congestion at various terminals and junctions.
-It will provide the efficient and fast movement of freight along the corridor.
+It will allow for efficient and fast movement of freight along the corridor.

-The project is currently facing land acquisition problems.
-The total land required for the corridor is 11,180ha, but so far the DFCCIL has notification only for 5,000ha across eight states.
-The final notice for the possession of land under section 20E of the Indian Railways (Amendment) Act gives power to acquire land for projects of national importance.
+The total land required for the corridor is 11,180ha, but initially, the DFCCIL has a notification for only 5,000ha, across eight states.
+The final notice for the possession of land under section 20E of the Indian Railways (Amendment) Act gives the project power to acquire land as it is of national importance.
 Approximately 6,000ha of land has been notified by DFCCIL under this section.

-However, the Railway minister's resolution not to acquire the land forcibly is hindering the project and forcing the DFCCIL to re-examine the alignment of corridors.
-This may result in time and cost over-runs, and freight choking on both the corridors.
+However, the Railway minister’s resolution not to acquire the land forcibly hindered the project and forced the DFCCIL to re-examine the alignment of corridors.
+This is expected to result in time and cost over-runs, and freight choking on both the corridors.

 The bidding process for the eastern corridor, which was scheduled for May 2010, was also postponed.